woleet/woleet-proofkeeper/README.md

 The tool rescans the set folders every 15 minutes, so any file added to one of the folders will be automatically timestamped or signed.

-To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence or signature for all the files of a set of directories.
+To sum up, this tool can be used to generate and maintain the set of proofs of timestamp or proof of seal for all the files of a set of directories.

 ### Limitations